Best Hotels in Jodhpur

 By air:

 Fly into Jodhpur Airport (JDH).
 Direct connections from major Indian hubs (Delhi, Mumbai, Jaipur).
-Then a taxi or pre‑arranged drop to your hotel in Jodhpur.
+Then a taxi or pre-arranged drop to your hotel in Jodhpur, especially helpful if you’ve completed hotel rooms booking in Jodhpur in advance.

 By rail:

 Jodhpur Junction is well connected to Delhi, Jaipur, Agra, Udaipur, and more.
 Overnight trains can drop you in the early morning.
-From the station, dozens of hotels in Jodhpur near railway station are within a few kilometers, ideal if you don’t want a long transfer.
+From the station, dozens of hotels in Jodhpur near railway station are within a few kilometers, including several budget hotels in Jodhpur ideal for quick check-ins.

 By road:

 If you’re doing a Rajasthan road trip (Jaipur → Pushkar → Jodhpur → Udaipur), this is magical.
 Highways are decent.
 Share rides, stop at small dhabas, watch landscapes change from mustard fields to desert scrub.
-Plenty of roadside hotel apartments in Jodhpur and small inns (2‑star or 3‑star) along the main roads welcome weary drivers.
+Plenty of roadside hotel apartments in Jodhpur and small inns (2‑star or 3‑star) along the main roads welcome weary drivers, many qualifying as the best cheap hotels in Jodhpur option for road trippers.

 Things to do in Jodhpur